learn-co-curriculum/phase-1-review-strings-lab/README.md

 > The **slice()** method extracts a section of a string and returns it as a new
 > string.

-The method takes two arguments, the indexes at which the extraction should begin and before which it should end.
+The method takes two arguments: the index at which the extraction should begin and the index *before which* it should end.
 When we talk about indexes of a string, we're talking about how to access specific characters at various points within the string.
 Remember, computers start counting at 0, where humans start counting at 1.
 Because we start at index `0` instead of `1`, the index of each character in a string is always one less than the character's place in the string.
 The second character is at index `1`, the fifth at index `4`, the twelfth at index `11`, and so on.
 The index of the last character is always one less than the [length][length] of the string:

 ```js
 'Edsger Dijkstra'.length;